 Frontmatter

-It must start the input file with a ---, and the frontmatter ends with the next ---.
-Inside, the metadata is given using a key-value syntax, with : used for the separation.
-Not quotes are needed, but no newline are accepted in the values.
-I’ll switch to yaml at some point…
+Within the input file, the frontmatter starts with a ---, and ends with the next ---.
+Within this region, metadata is set using a key-value syntax, with : used as a separator.
+No quotes are needed, but no newlines are accepted within the values.
+It’s likely that Slipshow will switch to using yaml for the frontmatter at some point…

 ---